ginfolab/hyper_pan_network/01_pipeline/README.md

 ### Step 4: TPM Integration & Quality Control
 Aggregates the individual `TPM.txt` outputs into a unified expression matrix.
 This script applies critical quality controls: filtering out low-expressed genes, capping overly large datasets to 30 samples to prevent size bias, and discarding datasets with fewer than 15 valid samples.

+💡 Precaution (Dataset Size Balancing): To prevent statistical bias from oversized datasets during network inference, this script enforces a strict sample balancing mechanism: it caps large datasets to a maximum of 30 samples and completely discards datasets with fewer than 15 valid samples.

 ```bash
 Rscript Combine_TPM.R